Changeover time matrix

 Know which pairs to avoid before they're committed

-The reddest row is the product your line leaves most expensively.
-Spot it before the schedule is built, not after the clock starts.
-Move it to the end of the sequence or avoid back-to-back placement.
+Reddest row = product your line leaves most expensively.
+Spot it before the schedule locks — move it to the end or avoid back-to-back.

 03